 I've said it before and I'll say it again, one of the best things about working with children, especially the little ones, in addition to the high laughter factor, is you get to experience so many things anew.
 Year after year there are many firsts; things to see, hear, taste, smell and touch.
 Their eagerness to know, understand and discover is not hindered by any preconceptions.
 In a word, it's joy.

 As humans we get to not only share in the explorations of our own young but also in those of the animal world.
-If we could comprehend how it might be for them, Baby Bear Counts One (Beach Lane Books, an imprint of Simon & Schuster Children's Publishing Division) written and illustrated by Ashley Wolff is an appealing example.
+If we could comprehend how it might be for them, Baby Bear Counts One (Beach Lane Books, an imprint of Simon & Schuster Children's Publishing Division, September 24, 2013) written and illustrated by Ashley Wolff is an appealing example.
 This companion to the gorgeous Baby Bear Sees Blue is as warm and engaging further bonding us to the lovable cub and his mother.

 Deep down in the den,